Westworld: Complete Story and Character Guide

 One of the most ambitious shows ever made, Westworld deserved a proper ending.
 Instead, its final image is Dolores entering the Sublime — a question that will never be answered.

 Every cancelled show deserves a proper ending.
+For more on the broader industry forces that led to Westworld's cancellation, see how the streaming wars are killing great television.
 Explore our library of fan-written conclusions for more shows that left too soon.